 Improved Cycling Facilities

 In recent years there has been an increase in cycling infrastructure developments and more secure cycle parking facilities installed around the UK, Transport for London alone has just invested £2.5 million into infrastructure.
-Work places, train stations and public spaces are offering more cyclists somewhere to park their bike securely by means of bike lockers.
+Workplaces, train stations and public spaces are offering more cyclists somewhere to park their bike securely through bike lockers.
 These are all encouraging signs and the awareness that is being shown is surely contributing to the rise in people commuting by bicycle.

 Apart from general wear and tear and infrequent services, bikes are a considerably cheaper option than other forms of transport.
 Especially if you’re working in city centres, the cost of parking alone can be hundreds of pounds a year.
 Statistics show that you can save up to £3,000 a year by ditching the car and public transport and picking up a trusty steed.

-Of course if this is something you are new to be aware.
-Poor road conditions, taking on uncompromising motorists and a lack of motivation are something we all do deal with at some point.
+Of course, if this is something you are new to be aware.
+Poor road conditions, taking on uncompromising motorists and a lack of motivation is something we all do deal with at some point.
 Overall when you consider the benefits the pros certainly outweigh the cons.
 So, make cycling part of your routine today, and see the difference it makes!